 Judge: …. and did you actually see the car?

 Witness: No (Loud court laughter)

 …..I looked over the hedge a moment before the smash and there was no car so the car must have been going fast

 Judge: And how long was this moment between seeing no car on the road and the smash.

 Witness: 3 minutes (Loud court laughter)

 There was little precedent for determining blame in road accidents.
-Matters that would be quickly settled through insurance companies today were then taken before public juries who inevitably had differing opinions on rights and wrongs of motorised vehicles.
-In the case of William Packer v the Kelland Barton carter the jury were undecided and the case dismissed.
+Matters that would be quickly settled through insurance companies today, were taken before public juries who inevitably had differing opinions on rights and wrongs of motorised vehicles.
+In the case of William Packer v the Kelland Barton carter, the jury were undecided and the case was dismissed.